Let’s Not Pretend it’s Fine

 The Clean Effect

 The Clean Effect highlights the real impact of properly cleaned lead aprons, told directly through the voices of clinicians.
-Their experiences show how cleanliness changes confidence, safety, and day-to-day care.

 “It’s dirty.
 It has sweat stains.
 It gets mistreated. “